 Just because you’re jogging, doesn’t mean you’re not enjoying the journey!

-While education certainly isn’t about racing to the finish line, if you’re feel like graduation is aaaaages away because you’re studying part time or if you just can’t wait to leap in to your new career; we’ve got a few ways you can finish your studies sooner rather than later.
+While education certainly isn’t about racing to the finish line, if you feel like graduation is aaaaages away because you’re studying part time or if you just can’t wait to leap into your new career; we’ve got a few ways you can finish your studies sooner rather than later.

 Many units can be studied over the ‘summer’ period (aka the ‘build-up’ or ‘wet’ in northern Australia), which means you can complete three semesters each year instead of two.
 So if you’re studying a three-year degree full time and do Semester 1, Semester 2 and Summer Semester every year, you could actually complete your degree in just two years!